sunmils/wrapper-plugin-docs/newParagraph.md

 _[string](https://docs.coronalabs.com/api/library/string/find.html)._ Choose "left", "center", "right" or "justify" alignment.

 #### fontSizeMin <small>(optional, default: 6)</small>
-_[number](https://docs.coronalabs.com/api/type/Number.html)._ This value is the start value for font-sizing if a height is set.
+_[number](https://docs.coronalabs.com/api/type/Number.html)._ This value is the start value for the search of the suitable font size.
 Increase the number for speed improvement, but use with care.

 #### fontSizeMax <small>(optional, default: 0)</small>
-_[number](https://docs.coronalabs.com/api/type/Number.html)._ If you want to have a limit of the font-size, here you can set it up.
+_[number](https://docs.coronalabs.com/api/type/Number.html)._ If you want to have a limit for the font-size, here you can set it up.
 0 means no limit.

 #### incrementSize <small>(optional, default: 1)</small>
-_[number](https://docs.coronalabs.com/api/type/Number.html)._ This is the amount of the fontsize raise for font-sizing.
-Higher numbers will speed up the sizing, but the result of the calculated fontsize is up to n-1 smaller as it could be.
+_[number](https://docs.coronalabs.com/api/type/Number.html)._ This is the amount of the fontsize raise for searching the suitable font size.
+Higher numbers will speed up the process, but the result of the calculated fontsize is up to incrementSize-1 smaller as it could be.